 Artificial Intelligence (AI) in cancer care online course

-This fully online course empowers you with foundational AI knowledge to confidently and critically integrate and evaluate AI technologies in cancer care.
-It is suitable for any clinical and non-clinical staff working within cancer settings who want to improve the outcomes through AI.
+This fully online course empowers you with foundational AI knowledge to confidently integrate and evaluate AI technologies in cancer care.
+It is suitable for any clinical and non-clinical staff working within cancer settings who want to enhance outcomes through the use of AI.

 Please note that applications will close sooner if a course becomes full.